weaversa/cryptol-course/labs/Language/Basics.md

 and value variables to this function.
 Please try typing these examples into the interpreter and consider the output, and trying your own examples as curiosity strikes you.

+To clarify some of the terminology used here: In Cryptol, when we speak of “passing a variable,” it’s basically a short way to say “passing the value of (that) variable.”
+This applies both to passing a type variable/ passing the value of a type variable, and to passing a value variable/ passing the value of a value variable.
+(The shorter form is in a sense more abstract, though.)

+For instance, in the first example below (`polyType0`), we pass two type variables to the `repeat` function as parameters, namely, `a` and `n`.
+But specifically, we pass their values `[64]` and `2`, respectively.
+We also pass to the `repeat` function the value `7` as its argument.

 ```cryptol
 polyType0 = repeat`{a=[64], n=2} 7